 Databricks encrypts these EBS volumes for both on-demand and spot instances.
 Read more about AWS EBS volumes.

 Ensure that your AWS EBS limits are high enough to satisfy the runtime requirements for all workers in all clusters.
 For information on the default EBS limits and how to change them, see Amazon Elastic Block Store (EBS) Limits.

 If you don’t want to allocate a fixed number of EBS volumes at cluster creation time, use autoscaling local storage.
 With autoscaling local storage, Databricks monitors the amount of free disk space available on your cluster’s Spark workers.
 If a worker begins to run too low on disk, Databricks automatically attaches a new EBS volume to the worker before it runs out of disk space.
 EBS volumes are attached up to a limit of 5 TB of total disk space per instance (including the instance’s local storage).

 To configure autoscaling storage, select Enable autoscaling local storage in the Autopilot Options box:

 The EBS volumes attached to an instance are detached only when the instance is returned to AWS.
 That is, EBS volumes are never detached from an instance as long as it is part of a running cluster.
-To scale down EBS usage, Databricks recommends using this feature in a cluster configured with Autoscaling or Automatic termination.
+To scale down EBS usage, Databricks recommends using this feature in a cluster configured with Cluster Size and Autoscaling or Automatic termination.

 Databricks uses Throughput Optimized HDD (st1) to extend the local storage of an instance.
 The default AWS capacity limit for these volumes is 20 TiB.
 To avoid hitting this limit, administrators should request an increase in this limit based on their usage requirements.